Siege of Acre (1291): Acre falls

-By the night of 18 May, Acre was in Mamluk hands, except for the seaside Templar fortress at the western tip of city.
+By the night of 18 May, Acre was in Mamluk hands, except for the seaside Templar fortress at the western tip of the city.
 The fortress contained four towers, and within were remnants of the Templar, Hospitallers, and Teutonic Knights, and thousands of civilians.
 The fortress held out for ten more days, during which Matthew of Clermont, a Hospitaller marshal, was killed.
-On 20 May, the tower held by the Templar, led by Peter de Severy, asked for amnesty.
-Sultan Khalil agreed to allow the Templars to leave without weapons to Cyprus.
-The agreement collapsed when the Mamluks supervising the evacuation inside the fortress were killed by the Templars.
 Templar Thibaud Gaudin and a few others left the fortress under the cover of darkness, taking the Templar treasury with them to Sidon.

-According to a contemporary Mamluk account, Khalil sent Emir Kitbugha al-Mansuri to offer amnesty to the Crusaders.
-The Teutonic Knights accepted and surrendered their tower after being allowed to leave with their women, but al-Mansuri was killed by other Crusaders.
-On 21 May, de Severy and a small delegation left the fortress to resume negotiations and were executed, possibly in reprisal for the death of al-Mansuri.
+On 20 May, the tower held by the Templars, led by Peter de Severy, asked for amnesty.
+Sultan Khalil agreed to allow the woman and children to leave the city.
+The gates were opened and 400 horseman entered the complex, but they immediately attacked the women and children.
+Peter de Severy refused to accept this and ordered the gates to be closed, trapping the horsemen.
+A battle ensued, but this time the Christians had the advantage.
+Of the 400 horsemen who entered the fortress, only a handful escaped.
+The others were either killed or beheaded.
+The battles were fierce and relentless.
+This wasn't just the last stand at Acre, it was the last stand of the crusader states.
+When the fighting stopped, Peter de Severy received another letter from the Sultan.
+In it, he stated that his men deserved their deaths for their undisciplined behavior.
+Furthermore, he asked the marshal to leave his fortress to discuss terms.
+It was a lie.
+Trying to spare the civilian population under his protection, Peter de Severy opened the gates and stepped forward with a delegation of Knights Templar.
+Before they could reach the enemy's encampments they were killed by the Sultan's troops.

 Further offers of amnesty were rejected by the Crusaders.
 On 28 May, the final tower surrendered; Mamluk mines were prepared to destroy the tower making further resistance useless.
 The tower collapsed after prisoners and booty had been removed; according to Mamluk accounts, a few sightseers and looters were killed.

-News of Mamluk victory caused celebrations in Damascus and Cairo.
+News of the Mamluk victory caused celebrations in Damascus and Cairo.
 In Damascus, Khalil entered the city with chained Crusader prisoners and captured Crusader standards – carried upside-down in defeat.
 The Sultan returned to Cairo with the gate of the Church of Saint Andrew from Acre, which was used to construct a mosque and released Philip Mainebeuf's delegation.
 Furthermore, celebrations were described as:

 “The entire city had been decorated, and sheets of satin had been laid along his triumphal path through the city leading to the palace of the governor.
 The regal sultan was proceeded by 280 fettered prisoners.
 One bore a reversed Frankish banner; another carried a banner and spear from which the hair of slain comrades was suspended.
 Al-Ashraf was greeted by the whole population of Damascus and the surrounding countryside lining the route, ulama [legal scholars], mosque officials, Sufi sheiks, Christians and Jews, all holding candles even though the parade took place before noon.”